Introduction to DMAIC Model with Examples

 Teachers: “Fine.
 Let us inform the school principal as well.
 We can ask her for the solution.”

-After listening to this problem, the principal decides to implement Six Sigma methodology to the current transport process.
-A Six Sigma Green Belt has been appointed to tackle this problem.
+After listening to this problem, the principal decided to implement the Six Sigma methodology in the current transport process and appointed a Six Sigma Green Belt to tackle this problem.

 Image source: pixabay.comThe Define Phase

 The Define phase is the first phase of the DMAIC roadmap.
 It is the base on which DMAIC rests.
-First, the goal has to be identified.
+First, we need to identify the goal.
 Then, the Six Sigma Green Belt needs to determine the stakeholders for the process.

-There are many Six Sigma tools that can be employed to help in this phase.
+One can employ many Six Sigma tools to help in this phase.
 The most popular ones are:

 - Project charter